cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 A pie chart is most commonly used when representing the division of components that form a whole thing e.g. showing how a budget is broken down into separate spending categories.
-In matplotlib, the `pie()` function creates a pie chart.
+In matplotlib, the function `pie()`creates a pie chart.
 In the following code example, a user's Spotify data will be displayed as a pie chart.

 ```python